Updated: 4 June 2014

 All freelancers and home-based service providers in the Philippines are classified under the professional taxpayers category.
-I'd like to call them the intellectual elite. ;) The requirements for this taxpayer type include the registration of freelance business, BIR-stamped books of accounts, and issuance of official receipts.
+I'd like to call them the intellectual elite. ;) The requirements for this taxpayer type include the (a) registration of freelance business, (b) BIR-stamped books of accounts, (c) issuance of official receipts, (d) renewal of freelance business registration.

 Requirements for registering a freelance business: